 - For mature applicants only: View and Check your personal statement and referee reports submission status.

-- For applicants selecting Arts (Education) and/or Science (Education) as one of their choices: Submit the online application for teacher form to MOE before closing date.
+- For applicants who have chosen Arts (Education) and/or Science (Education) as one of their choices: Submit the online application for teacher form to MOE before closing date.

 Offer & Acceptance [back to top]

-If your application is successful, you are required to accept the offer via the acceptance portal within the stipulated deadline as stated in the offer letter.
+If you are offered admission, you may proceed to accept and secure your offer via the acceptance portal by the stipulated deadline.

-If you are not offered your choice of programme, you may make an appeal during the online appeal exercise.
-If successful, proceed to accept the new offer as specified in the offer letter.
+If you are not offered admission or your choice of programme, you may make an appeal during the online appeal exercise.
+If successful, proceed to accept the offer with the instruction given.

 After Acceptance [back to top]

-If you have accepted the offer and are matriculating in the Academic Year 2013-14, you will receive an admissions package containing detailed information on your enrolment.
-Please proceed to complete the enrolment procedures as displayed on the NTU Online Acceptance Form
+If you have accepted the offer and are matriculating in the Academic Year 2016-17, you will receive from mid June an email directing you to the freshmen portal which contains detailed information on enrolment.
+Please proceed to complete from mid June the enrolment procedures as displayed on the NTU Online Acceptance Form.